 Air Tours of Los Angeles

 In addition to looking at lots of planes and helicopters at museums and attractions, you can take a helicopter or small plane tour of Los Angeles.
+Imagine seeing the City of Angels by sunset—it's a perfect anniversary date or gift for aviation enthusiasts.

 Proud Bird Restaurant & Museum is located next to one of the runways at LAX and has a collection of historic planes as lawn decorations.
 You can watch planes flying in and out of LAX from the patio or dining room.
-The historic restaurant underwent a complete overhaul in 2017 and reopened as a modern upscale, down-home food court and lounge serving BBQ, soul food, fried chicken, gourmet pizza and a variety of salads.
-There's a plane suspended from the rafters, an interactive museum pod in the middle and a more themed exhibit of photos throughout the dining and special event areas.
+The historic restaurant underwent a complete overhaul in 2017 and reopened as a modern upscale, down-home food court and lounge serving BBQ, soul food, fried chicken, gourmet pizza, and a variety of salads.
+There's a plane suspended from the rafters, an interactive museum pod in the middle, and a more themed exhibit of photos throughout the dining and special event areas.
 The patio has cozy fire pits, but bring your earplugs; inside has good soundproofing, but the runway action outside is loud!

 At Flight Deck Air Combat Center you can test your skills on the same equipment that fighter pilots use to train in an authentic military flight simulation center.
 It is open to the public, with a minimum age of 11 and a minimum height of 41" tall.
 The center is also available for group events.